kelseyn12/carecircle/PRIVACY_POLICY.md

 ## Introduction

-Welcome to Care Circle!
+Welcome to CareCircle Connect!
 We built this app to help families and friends stay connected during important times.
 This privacy policy explains how we handle your information when you use our app.

+**Important Note**: CareCircle Connect is an independent app designed to help families share updates privately.
+It's not affiliated with any healthcare provider or medical institution.

 ## What Information We Collect